AndreiSeldon/seldon-demo/src/components/seldon/README.md

 # Seldon Components

-Welcome to your exported Seldon components!
+version: Public Alpha

 This guide will help you understand how to use these components in your React application.

 ## Overview